BRTHrepo/JsonToolboxWebApp/README.md

 ### 4. Customizable Output
 - Allows filtering of comparison results based on the `same` property:
    - Show all results.
    - Show only identical entries (`same = true`).
    - Show only differing entries (`same = false`).
 - Dynamically updates the output when the filter changes.

 ### 5. JavaScript Object Null Handling
 - Ensures that `null` values are not misclassified as objects during traversal.
 - Added explicit checks to correctly identify and process `null` values at all recursive levels.

----

 ## File Structure

 ### Key Files
 1. **JsonTraverser.fs**:
-    - Contains functions for parsing and traversing JSON files.
+   - Contains functions for parsing and traversing JSON files using JavaScript's native `JSON.parse`.
    - Handles recursive navigation of objects and arrays.

 2. **JsonComparator.fs**:
    - Implements recursive comparison logic for JSON files.
    - Defines types like `ComparisonResult` and `UnionDictionary`.

 3. **Client.fs**:
    - Manages client-side functionality, including file input handling and dynamic UI updates.
    - Integrates filtering logic for comparison results.

 4. **Main.fs**:
    - Server-side entry point for the application.
    - Handles routing, templates, and rendering.

 5. **Main.html**:
    - Defines the web interface with sections for file input, target selection, and comparison result display.

 6. **wsconfig.json**:
    - Configuration file specifying project settings (e.g., output directory).

----

 ## How It Works